PsyTeachR/data-skills-v1/docs/08-scatterplots.md

 It looks like the relationship between happiness and depression is about the same for male and female participants.

-* Create two more scatterplots that show the relationship between happiness and depression grouped by a) `income` and b) `educ`.
+* Create another scatterplot that shows the relationship between happiness and depression grouped by `educ`.
 Make sure you update the legend labels (you might need to check the code book).

 ## Activity 7: Group by a new variable